elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_03.md

 - Markdown is supported by many of the popular IDEs including RStudio
 - Although basic Markdown has limited functionality, many extensions, often language-specific, exist to enhance Markdown's capability.

-## 3.5 Further Learning and Resources for Markdown

-The above should give you enough Markdown to get started and follow any later lessons.
-There are a handful of basic markdown elements that are covered in the [Markdown Guide](https://www.markdownguide.org/basic-syntax/) below and there are plenty of extensions as well.
-If you want more, here is a very short selection of some resources that might be helpful:

-* [Markdown Guide](https://www.markdownguide.org/basic-syntax/) offers a short and handy reference to the basic syntax or grammar of markdown.
-* Want to practise some more markdown?
-Try this excellent, standalone [Markdown tutorial](https://www.markdowntutorial.com/).
-Some of the examples on this page are based on these lessons.
-* Several applications for e.g. R and Github use their own extensions of Markdown.
-These means you not only get the basic Markdown syntax but also some simpler extensions for more complex formatting (HTML and LaTeX can wait).
-Some of this extended syntax is is documented [here](https://www.markdownguide.org/extended-syntax/).
-* A nifty [cheatsheet](https://www.markdownguide.org/cheat-sheet/) for *basic* markdown can be handy.
-* A guide for the Markdown extension in RStudio there is also a reference [cheatsheet for extended Markdown syntax in R](https://shiny.posit.co/r/articles/build/rm-cheatsheet/) (also known as _Rmarkdown_).